77777kaz77777/documentation-and-cheat-sheets/virtualization/virtualization_virt-manager-troubleshooting-fedora.md

----
-name: virt-manager-troubleshooting-fedora
-description: Virt-Manager troubleshooting guide tailored for Fedora with notes for other distributions.
+## Virt-Manager troubleshooting guide tailored for Fedora with notes for other distributions.
----

 # Virt-Manager Troubleshooting: "No active connection" (Fedora Focus)